 Low Mid ratings (means 67.93 – 51.75)

-The next band of ratings is significantly lower than the previous band (high mid) There were relatively lower ratings for the app making notice more in r environment and feeling a connection to the landscape.
-However the ratings were on average still above the 65% mark.
+The next band of ratings, consisting of four items, is significantly lower than the previous band (high mid).
+There were relatively lower ratings for the app making one notice more in their environment and feeling a connection to the landscape.
+However the ratings were, on average, still above the 65% mark.

-In this band we also see a higher spread around the mean with ranging from 25 to 36, indicating less agreement amongst the participants.
+In this band we also see a higher spread around the mean with SDs ranging from 25 to 36, indicating less agreement amongst the participants.
 The participants did rate that experiencing the app in situ would be different from experiencing the application at home, but the mean was lower than one might expect and in addition there was low agreement amongst the participants, some rated it much higher (than the mean rating of 61.69) and some much lower.

-This is an odd finding since one would expect difference between being seated at home and roaming around with a mobile device during an embodied experience.
-As discussed later, some participants were so immersed and to hearing the spoken voice while walking they kept their head down rather than look around which could have connected the content and themselves to the environment.
+This is an odd finding, since one would expect a greater difference between being seated at home and roaming around with a mobile device during an embodied experience.
+As discussed later, some participants were so immersed and unaccustomed to hearing the spoken voice while walking that they kept their head down rather than looking around, which could have connected the content and themselves to the environment.

 Comparing the high mid versus the low mid rating, we could speculate that the immersion in the oral accounts strongly linked to its location produces an experience more akin to those of experiencing a site-specific theatrical performance, that it deepens the connection to the people and their stories that are grounded in that location rather than being able to describe it as a deepening of connectedness to the landscape.

-rated familiarity with the device significantly lower than ease of use of the app.
-Almost half the evaluators () borrowed an iPhone.
-In spite of the appliance being unfamiliar the app was still very easy to use very positive feedback about design.
+Finally, participants rated familiarity with the device significantly lower than ease of use of the app.
+Almost half the evaluators (26) borrowed an iPhone.
+In spite of the appliance being unfamiliar, the app was still very easy to use, with very positive feedback about its design.

 Low ratings (means 20.20 – 18.74)

-We received more positive feedback about the app as there were very low ratings for possible negative aspects as feeling lost, disconnected and confused by the experience.
+We received more positive feedback about the app, as there were very low ratings for possible negative aspects, such as feeling lost, disconnected and confused by the experience.

-Interestingly feeling solitude took up a statistically significant intermediary position between the low and low mid ratings.
-In addition the was over 30, indicating a relatively wider spread around the mean.
+Interestingly, feeling solitude took up a statistically significant intermediary position between the low and low mid ratings.
+In addition, the SD was over 30, indicating a relatively wider spread around the mean.
 Maybe the notion of solitude has different ramifications for different participants?
-It could be a more meditative state for some whereas for others it could be more related to a more negative feeling of being isolated: loneliness.
+It could be a more meditative state for some, whereas for others it could be more related to a more negative feeling of being isolated: loneliness.

 Quantitative data: similarities